StackStorm/st2/docs/source/actions.rst

 Sample Python action
 ~~~~~~~~~~~~~~~~~~~~

-below is an example of a Python action which prints text provided via the
+An example of a Python action that prints text provided via the
-``message`` parameter to the standard output.
+``message`` parameter to the standard output is given below.

 Metadata file (``my_echo_action.yaml``):